 Speaking: Interactive Communication B2 - Lesson 1: Managing & Guiding Conversations

-Welcome to a new series on interactive1 communication!
-At the B2 level, it's time to move from being a passive participant to an active driver in conversations.
-This means learning how to politely take control, guide the topic, and ensure the discussion is productive and stays on track2.
+What you will learn: At the B2 level, it's time to move from being a passive participant to an active driver in conversations.
+This lesson will teach you how to politely take control, guide the topic, and ensure the discussion stays on track.

 1. To Interrupt Politely